datagovsg/live-parking-info/README.md

 - go to VSCode and open the `student` folder as a project, with index.html as the current file
 - open up the `presentation.pdf`
 - Install JSON Formatter Chrome Extension

+## Attribution

+This course is distributed under the MIT license.
+While you are free to use it and create derivative works as you see fit, we would love to be duly attributed.
+This could be done by flashing a slide at the workshop that describes who we are, accompanied with a short verbal statement crediting us as the original authors.

+## Get in touch

+If you are interested in working with us to improve digital literacy in government and the nation, we would love to hear from you!
+Reach us at https://open.gov.sg/contact-us/